-In my testing, including writing this review with a dozen tabs open, the Acer Chromebook R11 performed admirably, albeit with a few minor hiccups.
+In our testing, including writing this review with a dozen tabs open, the Acer Chromebook R11 performed admirably, albeit with a few minor hiccups.
 The combination of the Intel Celeron N3150 processor and 4GB of RAM kept things surprisingly fluid even when typing in a Google Doc with a couple of YouTube videos silently streaming and pumping jams through Google Play Music.

 I did notice some minor hiccups in performance with the R11, however.
 Occasionally, Google Docs seemed to struggle with keeping up with my typing.
-The lag was infrequent and typically worked itself out in a second or so, but it broke my train of thought several times in writing this review.
+The lag was infrequent and typically worked itself out in a second or so, but it broke our train of thought several times in writing this review.

 Here's how the Acer Chromebook R11 performed in our suite of benchmark tests: